wp-plugins/links-in-captions/readme.txt

 == Description ==

+<blockquote>"Just a quick note to say that I've just downloaded the 'Links in Captions' WordPress plugin and it's working a dream."<br /><cite>Pete</cite></blockquote>

 <h3>Finally you can add links to your image captions.</h3>

 Adding links to captions is the <a href="http://wordpress.org/extend/ideas/view/top-rated" rel="nofollow">10th most popular request</a> in the WordPress Ideas forum.